NoneGG/aredis/docs/source/streams.rst

 , only `XADD`, `XRANGE`, `XREVRANGE`, `XLEN`,
 `XREAD`, `XREADGROUP`, `XPENDING` commands are released.
-But commands you can find in `stream introduction <https://redis.io/topics/streams-intro>`_ are all supported in aredis, you can try the new feature with it.
+But commands you can find in `stream introduction <https://redis.io/topics/streams-intro>`_ are all supported in coredis, you can try the new feature with it.